-\$ millions 2023 2022
+\$ millions 2024 2023

-Short term employee benefits 1.5 1.6
+Short term employee benefits 2.4 1.5

-Other long term benefits 0.5 0.5
+Other long term benefits 0.4 0.5

+Post-employment benefits 0.1 -

-Total 2.0 2.1
+Total 1 2.9 2.0

-&lt;sup>1 Currently, the CEO, Ahmed El Hoshy, receives the general Board fees as a member of the Board of Directors and does not receive any additional compensation for his role as CEO of Fertiglobe.
+Until 14 October 2024, the CEO, Ahmed El Hoshy, only received the general Board fees as a member of the Board of Directors and did not receive any additional compensation for his role as CEO of Fertiglobe.
+Following, his re-appointment on 15 October 2024, he is now receiving compensation for his role as CEO of Fertiglobe.

-26. Contingencies

-Contingent liabilities

-Letters of guarantee / letters of credit
+26. Contingencies Contingent liabilities Letters of guarantee / letters of credit

-The main trading entities of the Group have performance bonds and letters of guarantee provided by HSBC and Mashreg bank amounting to USD 12.3 million for its strategic customers (2022: USD 21.7 million), and they have performance bonds with governments issued by HSBC, QNB and CIB for an amount of USD 11.9 million as at 31 December 2023 (2022: USD 11.8 million).
+The Group has performance bonds and letters of guarantee provided by HSBC and Mashreq bank amounting to USD 29.4 million for its strategic customers (2023: USD 12.3 million), and they have performance bonds with governments issued by HSBC, QNB, CIB and Arab Bank for an amount of USD 11.8 million as at 31 December 2024 (2023: USD 11.9 million).